Whether you need an easy dessert for spring or Rice Krispie treats for Easter, these Rice Krispie Nests are bound to be a hit! Fun and tasty!

 My kids like to help me in the kitchen, but they always like to see the full picture of what we’re making before we begin.
-So something like these Rice Krispies Nests are ideas that most children should be able to conjure as they are working.
+So if your children are able to envision what a regular bird’s nest looks like, they’ll easily be able to put together these Rice Krispies Nests.

-There are so many places that these would come in handy – everywhere from a school bake sale to a birthday party to a treat on the sports field.
-This is the kind of unique dessert that you can break out every season and be known for!
+There are so many other places that these would come in handy as well – everywhere from a school bake sale to a birthday party to a fun treat on the sports field.
+This is the kind of unique dessert that you can break out every season and be known for bringing!

 Rice Krispies Nests Recipe